Mental disorder: Lifestyle

-Therapy
+Dietary patterns can influence the risk and management of mental disorders.
+Observational studies have shown that nutrient-dense, whole-food diets - such as the Mediterranean diet, which is rich in fruits, vegetables, whole grains, legumes, nuts, fish, and healthy fats like olive oil - are associated with a lower risk of depression and anxiety.
+In contrast, Western diets high in ultra-processed foods, refined sugars, and saturated fats are linked to a greater incidence of mental health disorders, potentially due to their impact on neuroinflammation, oxidative stress, gut microbiota, and neuroplasticity.

+Psychotherapy

-There is also a wide range of psychotherapists (including family therapy), counselors, and public health professionals.
+There is also a wide range of psychotherapists (including family therapists), counselors, and public health professionals.
 In addition, there are peer support roles where personal experience of similar issues is the primary source of expertise.

 A major option for many mental disorders is psychotherapy.
 There are several main types.
 Cognitive behavioral therapy (CBT) is widely used and is based on modifying the patterns of thought and behavior associated with a particular disorder.
 Other psychotherapies include dialectic behavioral therapy (DBT) and interpersonal psychotherapy (IPT).
 Psychoanalysis, addressing underlying psychic conflicts and defenses, has been a dominant school of psychotherapy and is still in use.
 Systemic therapy or family therapy is sometimes used, addressing a network of significant others as well as an individual.

 Some psychotherapies are based on a humanistic approach.
 There are many specific therapies used for particular disorders, which may be offshoots or hybrids of the above types.
 Mental health professionals often employ an eclectic or integrative approach.
 Much may depend on the therapeutic relationship, and there may be problems with trust, confidentiality and engagement.

+Neurotherapy

+Neurotherapy is a treatment method that involves the targeted systemic application of an energetic stimulus or chemical agent to a specific neurological area.
+A substantial part of this treatment is non-invasive.
+Neurotherapy is firmly rooted in conventional medicine (allopathic, Western biomedicine), relying on scientific approach and evidence-based practice.
+However, certain neuromodulation techniques, due to their novelty and lack of supporting evidence, are still considered alternative medicine, not easily integrated into the mainstream healthcare model.
+The wide range of neurotherapy methods can be divided into four domains depending on the use of energy stimulation: acoustic energy, electrical energy, electromagnetic radiation, and magnetic energy.

 Medication

 A major option for many mental disorders is psychiatric medication and there are several main groups.
 Antidepressants are used for the treatment of clinical depression, as well as often for anxiety and a range of other disorders.
 Anxiolytics (including sedatives) are used for anxiety disorders and related problems such as insomnia.
 Mood stabilizers are used primarily in bipolar disorder.
 Antipsychotics are used for psychotic disorders, notably for positive symptoms in schizophrenia, and also increasingly for a range of other disorders.
 Stimulants are commonly used, notably for ADHD.

-Despite the different conventional names of the drug groups, there may be considerable overlap in the disorders for which they are actually indicated, and there may also be off-label use of medications.
-There can be problems with adverse effects of medication and adherence to them, and there is also criticism of pharmaceutical marketing and professional conflicts of interest.
-However, these medications in combination with non-pharmacological methods, such as cognitive-behavioral therapy (CBT) are seen to be most effective in treating mental disorders.